wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-cloud-financial-services/includes/4-maker-considerations.md

   -   Reflect the latest status in the system

 - **Financial holdings** - The financial holdings schema in the retail banking data model supports the financial holdings of bank customers.
-Financial holdings are categorized as one of the following:
+Financial holdings are categorized as one of the following types:

   -   **Account** - Checking or savings accounts